 She also loses the momentum of the agitato pedal-point…, which in turn loses its climactic aura on account of Fliter’s mincing ritenutos.
 (Gramophone, October 2018, 67)

 Several things are achieved in this short passage.
-The critic shows us that he is an acute listener; he’s at home with the technical jargon; he knows the score well and the affects it ‘should’ produce (i.e. has produced in performances he knows well); it’s open in front of him, serving as an authoritative reference, the sacred text that must be meticulously obeyed; and in order to condemn the non-standard handling of small-scale timing he’s willing to use the dog-whistle term ‘mincing’.
+The critic shows us that they’re an acute listener; they’re at home with the technical jargon; they know the score well and the affects it ‘should’ produce (i.e. has produced in performances they know well); it’s open in front of them, serving as an authoritative reference, the sacred text that must be meticulously obeyed; and in order to condemn the non-standard handling of small-scale timing they’re willing to use the dog-whistle term ‘mincing’.
 Here’s another recent example, discussing pianist Anatol Ugorski:

 The first time I heard it, I felt dirty all over. … His monkey tricks render Var 18 unrecognisable … his mincing, droopy and impossibly vulgar reading of Für Elise makes Liberace look like Artur Schnabel (Gramophone, Awards issue 2018, 128) [Liberace was a famously flamboyant and extravagantly-costumed gay pianist specialising in light music on TV and in films.
 You can hear an extract from this Für Elise recording in episode 2 of the Challenging Performance podcast.
 And the quotation is further analysed in Chapter 30.1 below.]

 Any other pianist reading this now knows what might be said of them if they play so much as a ritenuto fractionally differently; as does any CD label thinking of recording them, or concert planner thinking of booking them.
 At this level, and in a magazine read widely across the record business, this matters.
 The control of deviance could hardly be more obvious or more discouraging.